Tannersville Cranberry Bog: History

-The bog began as a "kettle lake" formed approximately 10,000 years ago by a portion of the retreating Wisconsin Glacier (named according to geologic epoch, not location), which initially covered a depth up to the top of the current forest canopy.
+The bog began as a "kettle lake" formed approximately 10,000 years ago by a portion of the retreating Wisconsin Glacier, which initially covered a depth up to the top of the current forest canopy.
 With restricted air and nutrient flow, sphagnum moss grew out into the lake, eventually forming a layer of peat over 40 ft thick.
 While young bogs may contain an "eye" of open water where sphagnum has not yet reached, no such feature remains in the Tannersville Cranberry Bog.
 However, a narrow strip of open water marks the course of the Cranberry Creek, where the water is less acidic.